 One mistake a lot of people make when creating protein balls is they add too many healthy ingredients to make them even more nutritious but this ruins the flavor.
 So I suggest adding only one of the following at a time.
-You could make several batches, each with a single extra ingredients, and freeze them all, alternating which ones you snack on.

 2. crush nuts - walnuts, almonds or even pistachios would work well